wp-plugins/my-calendar/readme.txt

 * Update pickadate to version 3.6, when it's out.
 3.5.6 has a regression that makes it useless for me.
 * Send admin notice when recurring event is about to end
 * Change all shortcode 'template' attributes to reference stored templates in settings by name or ID.
+* Feature Request: make unqualified event permalinks display next occurrence rather than first (last?) (show list of occurrences?)
+* Fix accessibility strings so they are either editable or translatable without requiring filters
+* Create mechanism to get & display all events in a group (group-manager.php line 253)
+* Bug fix: if event deleted from manage, redirect to manage. [new function: mc_delete_event()] [todo]
+* MCS issue with SiteOrigin's Page Builder?

+= 2.4.11 =

+* Bug fix: remove category parameter from 'All Categories'
+* Bug fix: Invalid closing </th>
+* Bug fix: Update gmap3 to version 6.0
+* Bug fix: CSS conflict with max-width can cause Google Maps image to fail to render correctly.
+* Update: Rewrite mc-list.js
+*

 = 2.4.10 =